Snerdify/ML-/Neural-Network/Readme.md

 # Sigmoid Func -> (1/1+e^-x) -> Apply this to weighted sum to get an outcome between 0 and 1 .
 This is how to calculate the output

 # Output[Training output] - y - shape(4,1) matrix , one output for 4 rows of training examples

+## TRAINING PROCESS
+1. Calculate the output by using sigmoid func on the weighted sum of inputs and weights
+2. Cal error by subtracting the calculated output from actual output
+3. Update the weights depending on severeness of the error
+4. Repeat the process for 10,000 iterations

+# By how much to update the weights
+ERROR WEIGHTED DERIVATIVES
+Weights adjust by = error.input.(gradient of sigmoid func[Output])

+The adjustment we make to the weights should be proportional to the size of errors.

+Its also proportional to outputs
+If the output is large that means the weight was heavy , that means the neuron was pretty confident in its prediction.
+We don't need to adjust that kind of weights

+If the output was small , that means the weights were small and hence the neuron was less confident , adjust these weights more .

+Adjustment is also proportional to the inputs too.
+Inouts are 0 or 1.